 Unfortunately, there’s little awareness as to what can be done legally when a wrongful death occurs.
 In fact, even some seasoned lawyers may not be fully aware of the legal solutions that can be delivered to grieving family members.
 That is why it’s so important to make sure you hire the right wrongful death attorney for your claim.
 A skilled wrongful death attorney can assist you with wrongful death that occurs as a result of someone else’s negligence.

-At The Fran Haasch Law Group, we almost 20 years of experience handling complex claims; our Clearwater wrongful death attorneys assist clients in Tampa, Palm Harbor, St. Petersburg, and throughout the Greater Tampa Bay Region and beyond.
+At The Fran Haasch Law Group, we possess almost 20 years of experience handling complex claims.
+Our Clearwater wrongful death attorneys assist clients in Tampa, Palm Harbor, St. Petersburg, and throughout the Greater Tampa Bay Region and beyond.

 Contact our office online or by phone at (727) 784-8191 to request a free case evaluation.